CodingWonders/win11minst/relnotes.md

 3. Wait a little bit for the program to update

 Congratulations, you have updated the program.
 If no updates are found, the program will continue startup.

+### 2.0.0100_220619
+---
+This version may not have many new features.
+As the date for the stable version of 2.0 is getting nearer, the following releases will focus more on bugfixes.
+Still, there are some new features you might find interesting

+#### **Bugfixes**

+- Fixed a bug that put external panels after clicking their context menu option (like the installer history or the functionality advanced options) to the top-left corner if the main window was minimized
+- Fixed a bug that caused a program exception if the user clicked "Cancel" on the file specification dialogs

+#### **New features**

+- Component version information is now displayed in the About screen
+- Functionality settings can now be accessed from the installer creation screen
+- When hovering over the side panel images, a description is shown
+- Added French translations

+    > Since releases are weekly, not a lot much was done for full French translations, so it will only apply on the main window (for now)

+- Began work on a revamped Instructions panel (although it can't be loaded yet)
+- Began improving program speed and fluidity
+- If the program is run on a 32-bit (x86) system, a 'processor' icon will appear next to the window buttons

+#### **Removed/stripped down features**

+There are no removed features from this release

 ### 2.0.0100_220612
 ---